Dan Zanes

 Daniel Edgerly Zanes (born November 8, 1961) is an American rock, folk, and children's musician.
 He was a member of the 1980s band the Del Fuegos, the frontman of the group Dan Zanes and Friends, and currently performs with his wife, Claudia Eliaza Zanes, as Dan + Claudia.

 Early life and education

 Zanes's father was a teacher, as well as a poet and writer.
 He is brother to fellow musician and former bandmate Warren Zanes.

-Zanes grew up in the "white monoculture" of New Hampshire.
+Zanes grew up in New Hampshire.
 He became interested in music as a young child, and recalls being introduced to the music of American folk musician Lead Belly at age seven, after getting his first library card.
 Other early music inspiration included Woody Guthrie, Ella Jenkins, and Pete Seeger.
 He attended Phillips Academy in Andover, Massachusetts for two years.

 Zanes attended Oberlin College, where he met bandmate Tom Lloyd.

 The Del Fuegos

 The Del Fuegos played in lofts, bars, warehouses, small art galleries, clubs, barns, college dining halls, fraternity houses, gymnasiums, auditoriums, and, finally, big theaters.